 One May morning, two young quarterbacks hoping to start on a major college team are throwing passes on a turf field outside a glassed-in conference room.
 Down a hallway, several NFL free agents are polishing off their breakfast—carefully arranged plates of organic, locally sourced protein, fruits, and vegetables.
-In a 10,000-square-foot gym, Olympic runners and Arizona Coyotes are doing drills on exotic machines like the Keiser functional trainer, which uses pneumatic air instead of weights for resistance, and the Woodway Curve, a $6,000 treadmill that—because it’s human, not electric, powered—burns 30% more calories.
-There’s even a professional Indian Ping-Pong player working on whatever professional Ping-Pong players need to work on.
-And because Exos is the “primary human performance contractor” for the U.S. Special Operations Command, the previous week a team of elite commandos had been in the house the same time as a group of tattooed UFC fighters and, according to Exos VP Trent Wilfinger, had a jolly old time talking shit with them in the 55-degree outdoor recovery pool.
+In a 10,000-square-foot gym, Olympic runners and Arizona Coyotes are doing drills on exotic machines like the Keiser functional trainer, which uses pneumatic air instead of weights for resistance, and the Woodway Curve, a $6,000 treadmill that—because it’s human, not electric-powered—burns 30% more calories.
+There’s even a professional Indian ping-pong player working on whatever professional ping-pong players need to work on.
+And because Exos is the “primary human performance contractor” for the U.S. Special Operations Command, the previous week a team of elite commandos had been in the house the same time as a group of tattooed UFC fighters, and, according to Exos VP Trent Wilfinger, had a jolly old time talking shit with them in the 55° outdoor recovery pool.

-Such are the scenes you’ll find anytime here at Exos’ headquarters in the desert outside Phoenix—well, except in January, when the place is packed to the rafters with prospective NFL rookies who’ve come for the company’s famous draft combine preparation.
-This year, a record 80 Exos-trained players were selected in the NFL draft—that’s 32% of all the players picked.
-Half of the first-round selections were Exos clients, including picks No. 7 through 14.
+Such are the scenes you’ll find any time here at Exos headquarters in the desert outside Phoenix—well, except in January, when the place is packed to the rafters with prospective NFL rookies who’ve come for the company’s famous draft combine preparation.
+This year, a record 80 Exos-trained players were selected in the NFL Draft—that’s 32% of all the players picked.
+Half of the first-round selections were Exos clients, including picks seven through 14.